The five squares

 Probably the most unknown square of the five.
 It is not accessible by public roads, but you really must experience this special place.
 The green pearl exudes a serene calm.
 It is quiet and peaceful yet you are in the middle of the city.
 You get there via the former monastery complex on the Putgraaf.
 Weller has completely renovated this monastery complex and the complex has retained its unique old character.
 Several social organizations have settled here; you are welcome to take a look.
 Don't forget to visit the beautiful former monastery garden De Luciushof!

-Keep up to date with activities?
+Stay up to date on activities?

 Stay up to date on what's happening at the Five Squares?
 Follow the activities on their Facebook.